 “Do I like yellow dudes?”,

 It’s all they want to talk about even if I change the subject.
 I don’t respond to these type of questions.
 It bores me.
 What happened to actually getting to know someone properly?

 A tip for everyone, just don’t and avoid at all costs.
 I’m the type who likes to engage in deep, intellectual, healthy conversations, discussions and debates.
 I’ve been brought up to respect other people’s opinions whether I agree or disagree.
 I have always believed in listening to everyone’s opinions, engage in a mature discussion without resorting to some sort of abuse even if it gets heated, and to not shove your own opinions and views down someone’s throat to force them to change theirs.
 Everyone has been brought up differently, educated differently and of course, live differently.

 Any topics that are considered sensitive to China, *cough* politics *cough* for example, you ought to be cautious.
 I always politely refuse to talk or engage in a conversation regarding it.
 I’m scared of hurting and offending people.
 I don’t want to get yelled at, receive backlash or be hurled with abuse if I say the teeniest tiniest wrong thing.
 It’s like a minefield having to watch what I say.
-If you understand China’s history, your Mandarin is up to scratch (local level), along with having a close, strong relationship with that person, then craft your words carefully and respectfully.
+If you understand China’s history, your Mandarin is up to scratch (native level), along with having a close, strong relationship with that person, then craft your words carefully and respectfully.

 This post is getting quite long now so I’ll stop here before I ramble on any longer.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.